mehedimahadi/WP_Dark_Mode_Automation_Testing_Using_Selenium/README.md

 8. Enable Page Transition Animation and Change Animation Effect in the Site_Animation() function.
 9. test_dark_mode() function check the Validate Dark Mode functionality on the frontend.

+All the works done in the WP_Dark_ Mode_Testing.py file.

 ## Requirements

 To run this test suite, ensure you have the following installed: